 - 1 teaspoon baking powder

 - 3 eggs separated

 - 3 slices bacon cooked and crumbled

 - Preheat oven to 350°F. Generously butter a 10-inch cast iron skillet.

 - In a saucepan over medium heat, whisk together the cornmeal, milk, and salt.
 Heat for approximately 5 minutes, or until the mixture has thickened.
 Remove from the heat and set aside.

 - Place the egg whites in the bowl of a stand mixer.
 Whip on medium speed until the egg whites reach soft peaks.

 - Bake for 35–40 minutes, or until the top is golden brown.
-Serve while still warm.
+Top with chopped chives and serve while still warm.